 What is a cycle time scatter plot?

 The cycle time scatter plot is an adapted version of the well-known chart.
-It is revered in the Lean project management world because it provides a very detailed picture of one of the key metrics in Lean – cycle time.
+It is revered in the Lean management world because it provides a very detailed picture of one of the key metrics in Lean – cycle time.

 Cycle time is a representation of how long it takes to get things done for individual items on your Kanban boards.
 The goal of a cycle time scatter plot is to visualize the cycle time of your team’s assignments within a predefined time frame.

 The structure of this chart is very similar to that of a typical scatter plot.
 The horizontal axis of the chart visualizes a selected time frame by dates.
 The vertical one represents the cycle time of the tasks that were completed during this period calculated in days.

 Each dot that you see scattered across the chart is a marker representing a task within a card on your Kanban board.
 The positions of the dots are determined by the date of completion and how long it required for the Kanban card to reach the done column.

 A leader practicing Lean management may use the cycle time scatter plot to:

 - Visualize clearly the cycle times of multiple assignments of a kind